-Students should try to create a standalone executable to be executed on a x86_64 Windows machine.
+Students should try to create a standalone executable to be executed on a x86\64 Windows machine.
 That can be Metasploitable3 or Windows10.
-You should create the executable on Kali Linux machine and then copy it on your Win10/M3 machine.
-Once doubled clicked it should execute. © \$ msfvenom -p windows/x64/exec CMD="<cmd>" -f exe -o cmdfile.exe
+You should create the executable on Kali Linux machine and then copy it on your Win10/M3 machine using either shared folder or by copying them inside /var/www/html/ and downloading these files from Windows via wget or browser.
+You can also use scp, email, or shared folder for this purpose.
+Once doubled clicked it should execute. ©